RedPitaya/HAMlab-doc/HAMlab/source/quickStart/connect.rst

     .. image:: connect-6.png

-    6. When your HAMlab board is connected  the IP address will be shown on the user interface.
+    6. When your HAMlab is connected the IP address will be shown on the user interface.
 This IP address is only for WiFi connection.
 You can check the connection by inputing a WiFi IP address in the web browser URL field (press enter after inputing).

     .. image:: connect-7.png

     Now you have WiFi connection established.
-If you restart HAMlab board it will connect to selected network automatically (if selected network is available).
-Also you can disconnect LAN connection and your board will be still available over the WiFi network i.e WiFi IP address.
+If you restart HAMlab it will connect to selected network automatically (if selected network is available).
+Also you can disconnect LAN connection and your HAMlab will be still available over the WiFi network i.e WiFi IP address.

     .. note::

-        WiFi networks are generally not robust and the full performances of the Red Pitaya application can be affected.
+        WiFi networks are generally not robust and the full performances of the HAMlab applications can be affected.

 Access Point mode